Постер к "The Studio"

 In movie

-Scene where The scene where Matt and Quinn cross the door and enter the interior of the Continental Studios offices.
+Scene where Matt and Quinn cross the door and enter the interior of the Continental Studios offices.
 This grand set, inspired by Frank Lloyd Wright's Mayan Revival architecture, was specifically constructed to portray the studio's headquarters, highlighting its towering scale as one of the world's tallest soundstages for a truly immersive experience.

 Real